DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-1/level-2/_index.md

 {{% note %}}

 - The Atari 2600, launched in 1977, represented a significant advancement in home gaming consoles.
-It featured a CPU, combined with RAM for short-term memory, I/O functions, and a display and sound chip named the TIA (Television Interface Adaptor).
+It featured a CPU, combined with RAM for short-term memory, I/O functions, and a display and sound chip named the TIA (Television Interface Adapter).
 - This console's four-chip design allowed for cost-effective manufacturing and the ability to load different programs, enhancing game diversity.
 - The Atari 2600's sound, though technologically primitive with 2 channels of 1-bit monaural sound and 4-bit volume control, became iconic in the gaming world.
 Its distinct, quirky, and raw audio quality is still recognized and cherished by game enthusiasts and chiptune music fans.
-- Despite its limited bit sound, the Atari 2600’s audio was groundbreaking for its time, contributing to the console's immense popularity and enduring cultural legacy in the realm of video game music.
+- Despite its limited-bit sound, the Atari 2600’s audio was groundbreaking for its time, contributing to the console's immense popularity and enduring cultural legacy in the realm of video game music.

 {{%/ note %}}